shnbwmn/awesome-portable/testing-portability.md

 link to header **_Testing for portability_**

 also perhaps remove "Important programs" header in favour of listing those progs here, and can then additionally list programs under suitable main category w/out duplication
+- on second thought, uniextract/lessmsi also useful outside testing portability, so maybe keep heading

+***

+start - w/ my typical procedure

+then state other methods/programs people use

+eg, virtualbox - quote john t haller from tpfc thread